How to Help Deter Burglars from Your Home

-While you already know to arrange for a neighbor to pick up your mail and leave lights on timers while you’re on vacation, you can keep these tips in mind to help protect your family and home year round.
+Burglaries can happen at any time.
+While you may already lock your doors and windows while you’re away from home, or arrange for a neighbor to pick up your mail while you’re on vacation, keep these tips in mind to help protect yourself, your family and home year round.

-Even if you don’t share photos of your new home theater system or designer handbag through your social media accounts, you may inadvertently share that same information with potential thieves in a low-tech format when you take out the trash.
-The Clearwater Police Department, points out that labeled boxes from electronics and other high-end goods left on the curb for garbage pickup may signal to thieves what you have inside your home.
-Instead, break down boxes so they fit completely inside your garbage or recycling can, the department suggests.
+Even if you don’t share photos of your new TV or laptop on your social media accounts, you may be inadvertently sharing that same information with potential thieves when you take out the trash.
+BobVila.com points out that labeled boxes from electronics and other high-end goods left on the curb for garbage pickup may alert thieves to what you have inside your home.
+Instead, consider breaking down boxes so they fit completely inside your garbage or recycling can.
+BobVila.com adds that you should also avoid leaving expensive outdoor items, such as a high-end grill or bicycle, out in the open.